ROHITJAIND/EX-10-EROSION-AND-DILATION/README.md

 Anaconda - Python 3.7 , OpenCV
 ### Algorithm:
 - Step1: Import the necessary packages.
-- Step2: Read the image.
+- Step2: Use cv2.putText to add the text to the image at specific coordinates.
-- Step3: Create the structuring element or kernal element.
+- Step3: Define two kernels (kernel and kernel1) for morphological operations.
-- Step4: Use Opening Operation.
+- Step4: Display the eroded image using cv2.imshow.
-- Step5: Use Closing Operation.
+- Step5: Display the dilated image using cv2.imshow.

 Developed By: ROHIT JAIN D
 Register No: 212222230120<br>